pawpflawf/wolf-command/README.md

 This plugin allows users to command their wolves better than basic Minecraft.
 It gives players the ability to tell all their wolves to sit/stand as well as attack monsters at range by swinging a stick at them.
 When left-click with a stick at a monster within 40 blocks, your wolves will target the selected mob and start attacking.
 Right clicking will cancel the targeting.

+*Due to the nature and future of Bukkit, future __WolfCommand__ releases will be ported to [Sponge](https://spongepowered.org/)*.
+*Should the legalities with Bukkit change, we'll open a split branch to continue Bukkit development*

 -----

 ### Features ###